Frontier Research Institute for Interdisciplinary Sciences

 || Cooperation with Departments and Research Institutes

 Fostering young researchers at FRIS is conducted as a university-wide effort, in close cooperation and collaboration with the university's graduate schools, research institutes, and other relevant organizations.
 Young researchers in the Creative Interdisciplinary Research Division are assigned professors or associate professors from Tohoku University as mentors, who provide various research support, including access to research space and facilities.
 Each young researcher is, however, guaranteed an independent research environment.
 They are expected to manage their own budgets and research projects in order to develop their PI skills and achieve excellent research results.
-Furthermore, at FRIS, the mentors, their department heads, and related department heads are kept informed of the research activities of each young researcher.
-The possibility of employment in each department is also explored, to support young researchers in obtaining stable positions.

 Exchange of Researchers in Different Fields/Promoting Interdisciplinary Research